Rinarski-11/TestWork657/README.md

 - **WordPress** version 5.0 or higher.
 - **Storefront** theme installed and activated.

-## Custom Action Hooks
-- The theme includes custom action hooks before and after the countries-cities table.
-You can hook additional functionality or custom code into these areas if needed.

 ---

 Thank you for reviewing my theme!
 If you encounter any issues or need further assistance, feel free to reach out.